Approved Service Changes

 - Make other schedule changes to improve on-time performance.

 Route 700 provides fast, direct service between Durham Station and the Regional Transit Center, where customers connect to other routes serving Raleigh, Cary and Chapel Hill.
 In 2016, construction on the Durham Freeway and Alston Avenue required a detour that caused Route 700 to bypass bus stops on Alston Avenue and Lawson Street, including Durham Technical Community College and McDougald Terrace.
 Ridership has remained high during the detour, and service has exceeded on-time performance targets.
-The current proposal would:
+The new change will:

 - Permanently implement the detour put into place in 2016.
 Customers can use GoDurham Route 8 to access Lawson Street and Durham Technical Community College and GoDurham Route 12 to access Alston Avenue.